 To remember that COPII facilitates anterograde (forward) transport from the rough endoplasmatic reticulum to the Golgi apparatus and COPI facilitates retrograde (backward) transport, think: “Two cops (COPII) go for (forward) a coffee to go (to the Golgi apparatus).
 One cop (COPI) goes back (backward) to the rough (rough ER) neighborhood.”

-- Vesicular, membrane-enclosed cell organelles originating from the trans-Golgi face of the Golgi apparatus
+- Vesicular, membrane-enclosed cell organelles originating from the of the

 - Subclassified into early and late endosomes depending on their stage of maturation